When was the first time you wanted to say, “NO”

 In adulthood, the struggle to voice our desires often persists.
 We bring these childhood patterns into our relationships, where they can impact our ability to communicate effectively with our spouses.
 My decision to undergo the "big chop" and embrace natural hair serves as a prime example of this struggle.

-Listen, there is no shortage of pleasure!
-Your wife's struggle may be with any or every form of it.
 Because as a survivor of sexual assault or abuse- allowing these deep levels of vulnerability, transparency, and liberty can be very challenging.
-Her power in these areas were stolen from her.
+Your wife's power in these areas were stolen from her.
 Even if she's reclaimed them, she still must feel safe and protected enough to release them with you.
 You would think it's an automatic priviledge for the husband; but it's not.
 It's her conscious decision.

 In any marriage, communication is key, especially when it comes to desires and intimate feelings.
 So when you’re talking to your wife about desires, pleasure, intimacy, and sex- remember that she may be new to permission or using spiritual, verbal, and emotional tools to articulate her feelings- or hear yours.